-Placeholder for Biological Objectives - Bucket 3
+Placeholder for Biological Objectives - Bucket 2

-The development and prioritization of the Program's biological objectives has been assigned to the Bucket Three (long-term), as stated in the 3-phase approach for revising the draft MERR described on page 1, and will to be addressed prior to the onset of the next Program amendment process.
-The Bucket Three phase will include further discussion with the region's managers and stakeholder through focused meetings or online forums..
+The development and prioritization of the Program's biological objectives has been assigned to the Bucket Two, as stated in the 3-phase approach for revising the draft MERR described in the Revision approach and Status document, and will to be addressed prior to the onset of the next Program amendment process.
+The Bucket Three phase will include further discussion with the region's managers and stakeholder.